Nikolaos-Chrysanthidis/Biorxiv-Fiebig-et-al-2024/README.md

 # Synergistic short-term synaptic plasticity mechanisms for working memory

-The full document will be available on bioRxiv in late January.
+The full document will be available on bioRxiv in late February.
 The link will be provided here.

 Fiebig, F., Chrysanthidis, N. , Lansner, A., Herman, P., (2025) Biorxiv